ethereum/execution-spec-tests/docs/writing_tests/types_of_tests.md

 # Types of tests

-There are currently two types of tests that can be produced by a test spec:
+There are currently three types of tests that can be produced by a test spec:

 1. State Tests
 2. Blockchain Tests
+3. Transaction Tests

 ## State Tests